Frequently Asked Questions

 Is a Pathway required for a student graduate?

 No, students may continue to participate in a normal school day and activities; however, they may choose to begin work in these industries while in high school as part of a cooperative education program.
+To earn an honors cord in their Pathway, students are required to complete a work-based or service learning experience.
+This experience does not need to include paid employment.

 Have you thought about collaborating with local trade organizations and/or community colleges?